Free shipping on orders over $150

 The Australian Department of Health say vitamin D is essential for skeletal health as it regulates calcium and phosphate metabolism.
 However, the Australian Health Survey 2011-12 (ABS 2014b) found over 30% of Australian adults have mild, moderate or severe deficiency.

-Back in New Zealand, the Ministry of Health tells us that approximately 5% of adult Kiwis are deficient in vitamin D and 27% more have below the recommended blood level (Adult Nutrition Survey 2008/2009).
+In New Zealand, the Ministry of Health tells us that approximately 5% of adult Kiwis are deficient in vitamin D and 27% more have below the recommended blood level (Adult Nutrition Survey 2008/2009).

-Ideally, we need about thirty minutes of vitamin sunshine (without sunscreen) for vitamin D synthesis.
+And all around the world there are varying statistics.
+Ideally, we need about thirty minutes of vitamin D (without sunscreen) for vitamin D synthesis.
 And that’s on the face, legs or back at least twice a week.

 Vitamin D is essential because it supports the absorption of calcium in our body.
 This helps both bone health and muscle function.
 What’s more, it’s unique because it’s actually a hormone and can work with other hormones to increase our calcium levels.